SHAREHOLDER ENGAGEMENT POLICY

 The Board of Directors shall encourage the informed and responsible participation of the shareholders at the General Shareholders' Meeting as provided in the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors, and shall promote two-way interaction with the shareholders through the other participation channels in order to become apprised of the opinions and concerns thereof and take them into account when drawing up the agenda, preparing the proposed resolutions and making decisions regarding the other details and circumstances in connection with the holding of the General Shareholders' Meeting.

-The Board of Directors shall also actively promote shareholder attendance at the General Shareholders' Meeting and the possibility of shareholder participation therein, pursuant to the provisions of law and the Governance and Sustainability System.
-For such purposes, it shall facilitate access to the documents in connection with the General Shareholders' Meeting and the understanding of the information relating to the matters to be addressed therein, and shall approve the payment of an attendance bonus, if any, for each annual General Shareholders' Meeting, determining the nature and amount thereof, in accordance with the policy on payment of attendance bonus included in Annex I to this Policy.
+The Board of Directors shall also actively promote shareholder participation at the General Shareholders’ Meeting and the ability of the shareholders to participate therein, pursuant to the provisions of law and the Governance and Sustainability System.
+For such purposes, it shall facilitate access to the documents in connection with the General Shareholders’ Meeting and the understanding of the information relating to the matters to be addressed therein, and may approve for each meeting the implementation of financial incentives, upon terms and conditions determined by the Board of Directors, in accordance with the policy on payment of participation incentives included in the Annex to this Policy.
 It may also carry out other proactive actions designed to encourage maximum participation of the shareholders, such as information campaigns.

-Meetings held in person must take place at premises that offer the best conditions for the progress and monitoring thereof, with a large capacity, and located in the centre of the municipality where the registered office is situated.
-The Company shall provide appropriate means to facilitate entry to and exit from the premises where the meeting will be held by all attendees, and particularly, when reasonably possible, by those with reduced mobility.
+If the meeting is held only in person or in person with the ability to attend remotely, it must take place at premises that offer the best conditions for the progress and monitoring thereof and that are located in the centre of the municipality where the registered office is situated.
+The Company shall provide appropriate means to facilitate entry to and exit from the premises where the meeting will be held by all attendees, and particularly, when reasonably possible, by those with reduced mobility or other psychomotor limitations.

-Regardless of the manner in which the General Meeting is held, the Company shall adopt the measures required to allow the participation of attendees with hearing or visual impairments.
-For this reason, the meeting may have simultaneous interpreting into Spanish sign language and an audio description for attendees with visual limitations.
-Shareholders with visual limitations may also request the delivery of the announcement of the call to meeting in the Braille system.
+Regardless of the manner in which the General Meeting is held, the Company shall adopt the measures required to allow the participation of shareholders with hearing or visual impairments at the General Shareholders' Meeting.
+To this end, the meeting may be subject to simultaneous interpreting into Spanish sign language and electronic subtitling to facilitate monitoring thereof by persons with hearing impairments, as well as audio description for attendees with visual impairments.
+Shareholders with visual impairments who so request may be sent or provided the announcement of the call to meeting printed in the Braille system, as well as the delivery of any other document published by the Company on occasion of the call to the General Shareholders' Meeting in a format compatible with voice reading systems.

 The Company may ask a specialised external firm to review the proceedings of the General Shareholders' Meeting in order to safeguard shareholders' rights and transparency.